I’m not trying to be discouraging or to tell you not to apply.

-For the federal government, ‘too disabled to work’ means that when you apply you are unemployed and unable to maintain a job.
+For the federal government, “too disabled to work” means that when you apply you are unemployed and unable to maintain any job.

-SSDI coverage is based upon your work history(you are eligible if you have earned enough work credits through taxable employment, and your monthly check is based on your work history), and SSI coverage is lower and based upon financial need and lack of resources(you need to prove that all your assets combined are worth under $2000).
+SSDI coverage is based upon your work history(you are eligible if you have earned enough work credits through taxable employment, and your monthly check is based on your income over the previous 5-10 years), and SSI coverage is lower and based upon financial need and lack of resources(you need to prove that all your assets combined are worth under $2000).

 How it works

-Once you apply, you shouldn’t work, so you are unable to legitimately earn an income.
-Working at all, in any
+Once you apply, you shouldn’t work, as you are unable to earn an income.
+Working at all, in any capacity, may lead to you being denied benefits.

 The SSDI process takes so long at this point that not hearing much of anything for over a year is commonplace.

-You should get an automated message in the first month or two, telling you if you are ineligible for SSDI, or SSI, based on your income, but otherwise, it’s a long wait.
+You should get an automated letter in the first month or two, telling you if you are ineligible for SSDI, or SSI, based on your income, assets, or work history but otherwise, it’s a long wait.

-If you are initially rejected, you can file an appeal if you can identify an error they made.
+If you are initially rejected, you can file an appeal if you can identify an error they made(for example, if they made assumptions about your income or are working from old information).

 It’s a very challenging position and one that is likely to lead to you needing to liquidate any assets you might have(if you have any).